DirectoryTree/LdapRecord-Docs/laravel/v3/auth/multi-domain.md

 ## Updating Your Web Routes

-Having multiple authentication guards means that we need to update the `auth` middleware that is covering our protected application routes inside of our `routes/web.php` file.
+Having multiple authentication guards means that we need to update the `auth` middleware that is covering our protected application routes inside our `routes/web.php` file.

 Luckily, this middleware accepts a comma separated list of guards you would like to protect your routes by.
 You will need to add both of the guards you created above:

 > By default, if no guards are given to the Laravel `auth` middleware, it will attempt
-> to use the `default` guard configured inside of your `config/auth.php` file.
+> to use the `default` guard configured inside your `config/auth.php` file.

 **Before**: